 Quick answer: a solo broker runs a full operation by letting one connected stack cover the roles a shop normally staffs — discovery, outreach, pipeline tracking, and document handling — against a single record.
 Instead of a person for each job, software does the repeatable parts and the broker does the human parts.
 This is a concrete walkthrough of how those roles map onto features, not a pitch.

 A staffed brokerage splits the work across people: someone prospects, someone dials, someone manages the CRM, someone handles documents.
 A solo broker has to be all of them — which is impossible by hand, but workable when the repeatable roles are handled by one connected system.
+The trick is not heroics; it is mapping each role a shop would hire for onto something that does it without a salary.
 Here is how the roles map.

 The Prospecting Role → Agents

-In a shop, a junior builds lead lists.
+In a shop, a junior builds lead lists and researches prospects.
 Solo, that job goes to AI agents that continuously find businesses matching your target profile and verify their contact details.
 You define the ICP once; the discovery role runs itself from there, feeding your pipeline without you scrolling directories.
+It is the role most shops fill first with a cheap hire, and the one most completely covered by software.

 The Outreach Role → Sequences

 In a shop, an SDR sends the first emails and chases follow-ups.
 Solo, sequences do it — first-touch outreach and persistent follow-up run automatically, with compliant email handled for you.
-The outreach role stops depending on you remembering to send the third or fourth touch.
+The outreach role stops depending on you remembering to send the third or fourth touch, which is exactly where solo brokers lose deals: not in the first email, but in the follow-ups that never happen on a busy week.

 The CRM Role → One Shared Pipeline

 In a shop, someone keeps the CRM clean.
 Solo, the pipeline updates from the activity happening in the same system — calls, emails, and stages live against one record, so there is no separate data-entry role and no stale board.
-You see what is actually moving without maintaining it by hand.
+You see what is actually moving without maintaining it by hand, which is the difference between a CRM that helps and one that becomes another chore you fall behind on.

 The Back-Office Role → Document Intake

-In a shop, a processor reads statements and applications.
+In a shop, a processor reads statements and applications and keys the figures in.
 Solo, AI document intake reads uploaded documents and pulls the key figures for you, so the back-office role does not eat your afternoon.
-The paperwork still gets handled; you just are not the one transcribing it.
+The paperwork still gets handled; you just are not the one transcribing it line by line, which is both faster and less error-prone than doing it by hand at the end of a long day.

 What's Left Is the Part That's Yours

 With those four roles covered by the stack, what remains is exactly the work that needs a human: the conversations, the qualifying, the structuring, the close.
 That is the right division of labor — software on the repeatable roles, you on the judgment.
-It is how one person credibly runs an operation that used to require a team, without pretending the human work went away.
+It is how one person credibly runs an operation that used to require a team, without pretending the human work went away or trying to automate the parts that should never be automated.

 JYNI puts all four roles in one stack: agents for discovery, sequences for outreach, a CRM that updates from activity, and AI document intake for the paperwork — so a solo broker covers a full operation and keeps the human work for themselves.
 Start free with 100 credits.